MattYu/ConcordiaAce/README.md

 7) Migrate static files.
 Do this every time you make a change to a static file.
 You might also need to clear your browser cache or use incognito mode to see the effect of your change.
    - "python manage.py collectstatic --noinput --clear"

-8) Run server.
-Go to Ace folder.
+8) Run server in debug mode Go to Ace folder.
   - python manage.py makemigrations
   - python manage.py migrate
   - python manage.py createsuperuser
       - User type = 4
   - python manage.py runserver

+ 9) Docker - Testing production code with wsgi
+  - install docker and create an account
+  - run "docker build -t ace -f Dockerfile ." to compose up
+  - Use "docker run -it -p 80:8000 ace" instead of python manage.py runserver

 9) Push your branch.
 When ready to merge, make a pull request.
 Please never merge directly into master.